elliotlarson/dev-notes/ruby-rails-auth-notes.md

 end
 ```

 Devise also handles encrypting the password and storing it in the database.
-Here is the method it uses to figure out if the user supplied password is valid:
+Here is the method it uses as a part of its authentication strategy to figure out if the user supplied password is valid:

 ```ruby
 def valid_password?(password)